 - Apricots may be substituted for their cousins (peaches and nectarines) in most recipes, so feel free to experiment.

-Most recipes will not require the smooth skin of the apricot to be peeled.
-However, should you need to peel them, simply blanch in boiling water for about 20 seconds and then plunge into ice water.
+- The perk of using an apricot is that most recipes don't require the smooth skin of the apricot to be peeled.
+However, should you need to peel them, simply blanch in boiling water for about 20 seconds and then plunge them into ice water.
 The skins should peel off easily.

 - Remember that cut apricots will darken with exposure to air.
 Add them quickly after cutting to cooked dishes or dip them in an acidic solution (citrus or pineapple juice works well) if using apricots in fresh dishes.

 - If you're feeling a bit exotic, apricots can star in Middle Eastern or Indian chutneys, which are a bit like chunky jams.
 Put a cool yogurt raita on the side with a whole bunch of pita chips or toasted naan.

 - If your dried apricots have dried out too much, they may be softened in the microwave.
 Place the dried apricots in a single layer in a microwave-safe dish and sprinkle with a bit of water.
 Cover and microwave for one to two minutes, checking for pliability.
 They may also be steamed or soaked in liquid to soften them up.